 I will explain how and why you use Narrative Triplets in your writing, referencing the film Spider-Man Into The Spiderverse.
 This post does contain SPOILERS if you’ve not seen that film.
 I’ll cover key moments in the film and how these Narrative Triplets make the entire plot stronger.

-The Narrative Triplet in Spider-Man Into The Spiderverse that I’ll be explaining is “the shoulder touch.”
-The shoulder touch was a flirting technique taught to Miles by his Uncle Aaron.
+The Narrative Triplet in Spider-Man Into The Spiderverse that I’ll be explaining is “the shoulder touch”.
+The shoulder touch was first used as a flirting technique taught to Miles by his Uncle Aaron.

 Before the third use, several important key plot points develop:

 1) Uncle Aaron is killed by King Pin (dead Uncle, classic Spider-Man), and revealed to be working as a villain.
 The bonding with his Uncle over this move immediately has a greater meaning in Miles’ life.

 2) Miles has been struggling to use his powers and unable to get control of them.
 The rest of the characters from the Spiderverse are convinced that he is not yet ready for the responsibility of being Spider-Man.